victimofleisure/Sloganeer/README.md

 ### Slogans file

 The slogans file is a plain text file containing the slogans to be displayed.
-Each non-blank line of the file is interpreted as a single slogan.
+Each non-empty line of the file is interpreted as a single slogan.
 You can create multi-line slogans by inserting tab characters where you want line breaks.
 Each tab in a slogan is replaced with a newline when the text is displayed.
+To create a blank slogan, use a line containing a single space.

 The slogans file must be in either ANSI or UTF-8 format.
 To use non-ANSI characters, UTF-8 format is strongly recommended.
 UTF-8 supports nearly all languages including Chinese, Japanese, Arabic, and Hindi.

 ### Transitions

-* Scroll from left to right
+1. Scroll from left to right
-* Scroll from right to left
+2. Scroll from right to left
-* Scroll from top to bottom
+3. Scroll from top to bottom
-* Scroll from bottom to top
+4. Scroll from bottom to top
-* Reveal or cover from left to right
+5. Reveal or cover from left to right
-* Reveal or cover from top to bottom
+6. Reveal or cover from top to bottom
-* Reveal or cover one letter at a time
+7. Reveal or cover one letter at a time
-* Fade to or from background color
+8. Fade to or from background color
-* Scale horizontally
+9. Scale horizontally
-* Scale vertically
+10. Scale vertically
-* Scale both axes
+11. Scale both axes
-* Reveal or cover with tiles
+12. Reveal or cover with tiles
-* Converge horizontally
+13. Converge horizontally
-* Converge vertically
+14. Converge vertically
-* Melt or grow by erasing outline
+15. Melt or grow by erasing outline
-* Per-character horizontal reveal
+16. Per-character horizontal reveal
-* Per-character radial reveal
+17. Per-character radial reveal

 ### Defaults